 Microsoft's enhancements to SQL.

-Below this may be on the third test.
+Everything below this will be on the third test.

 Recovery of a DB.